 All refunded monies are to be refunded to the bank account that it was sent from initially.

 Events Requiring Notice in Writing

-Notice to be given by parents means (unless the contrary is stated in these terms and conditions) a term’s written notice in writing addressed to and actually received by the Governor.
+Notice to be given by parents means (unless the contrary is stated in these terms and conditions) a term’s written notice in writing addressed to and actually received by the Proprietor.
 No other notice will suffice.
 Notices must be hand delivered or sent by special or guaranteed delivery post to the school address.
 Hand delivered notices must be acknowledged by the school by the issuing of a signed and dated official receipt.